Liquidmetal Coatings are based upon the most innovative breakthrough in materials science in recent years – amorphous metal alloys.

 Amorphous alloys have a variety of useful properties.
 In particular, they tend to be stronger than crystalline metals and they can sustain larger reversible (elastic) deformations than crystalline alloys.
 Amorphous metals derive their strength directly from their non-crystalline structure, which does not have any of the defects (such as grain boundaries & dislocations) that limit the strength of crystalline alloys.

 Liquidmetal Coatings is the world leader in development of amorphous alloy solutions for wear and corrosion and holds a portfolio of technology patents.
-Our proprietary line of amorphous alloys are deployed as the top performing solutions to wear and corossion in many industries including: Oil & Gas, Power Generation, Pulp & Paper, Mining, and others where wear or corossion cause high matenaince costs, increased replacement costs or preventable downtime costs.
+Our proprietary line of amorphous alloys are deployed as the top performing solutions to wear and corrsion in many industries including: Oil & Gas, Power Generation, Pulp & Paper, Mining, and others where wear or corrosion cause high matenaince costs, increased replacement costs or preventable downtime costs.

 BENEFITS OF AMORPHOUS ALLOYS